pymc-devs/pymc-examples/examples/spatial/malaria_prevalence.myst.md

 m
 ```

+We will want to include elevation as a covariate in our model.
+So, we need to extract the values from the raster image and store it into a dataframe.

 ```{code-cell} ipython3
 # Pull the elevation values from the raster file and put them into a dataframe
 path = "../data/GMB_elv_msk.tif"